jedisct1/go-hpke-compact/README.md

 * `clientCtx` can be used to encrypt/decrypt messages exchanged with the server.
 * The last parameter is an optional pre-shared key (`Psk` type).

+To improve misuse resistance, this implementation uses distinct types for the client and the server context: `ClientContext` for the client, and `ServerContext` for the server.

 ### Server: decapsulation of the shared secret

 ```go